 So we suggest always trying to execute the show command to List All Databases In SQL Server.
 If you do so, then you will never get the above error.

-If an attempt is made to delete a database, the “drop” statement will return an error message indicating that the database cannot be dropped because it is in use.
+If an attempt is made to delete a currently used database, the “drop” statement will return an error message indicating that the database cannot be dropped because it is in use.
 Here is the error message.

 Cannot drop database “name_of_the_database” because it currently in use